 Phase 1 lasts from one to three years.
 Each project proposes a duration that matches its needs and reflects its characteristics.
 The time needed for this core phase depends on several factors (e.g. number of partners, experience of the partners in cooperation, specific features of the issue addressed, etc.).
-It is expected that a majority of projects would need a minimum of two years for phase 1.
-A one-year duration may be considered for more experienced partnerships (e.g. partners who have already worked together).
-In these cases, the interregional learning would be mainly dedicated to adapting lessons learnt from previous cooperation to the relevant policy framework and in particular to the 2014-2020 Structural Funds programmes.
+It is expected that the vast majority of projects would need a minimum of two years for phase 1.
+A one-year duration may be exceptionally considered for more experienced partnerships (e.g. partners who have already worked together) in duly justified cases.
+In these cases, the interregional learning could be mainly dedicated to adapting lessons learnt from previous cooperation to the relevant policy framework and in particular to the 2014-2020 Structural Funds programmes.